 Terwillegar Off-Leash Park

-This park is handily located in the southwestern part of the city and features some stunning Saskatchewan River views.
+This park is conveniently handily located in the southwestern part of the city and features some stunning North Saskatchewan River views.
 In addition to beautiful views of the river, Terwillegar Park also has jogging and bike trails perfect for the most active pet parents.
-There's not only plenty of room to roam for all, but swimming is perfectly okay in the river here.
+There's plenty of room to roam for all.

 Buena Vista Park